 When it comes to barbecue and grilling, gloves are almost as important as salt and pepper.

-We use them to handle tongs, hot grates, hot food, hot grates, pizza stones, and even burning hot logs and coals.
+We use them to handle tongs, hot grates, hot food, pizza stones, and even burning hot logs and coals.
 There are literally dozens of gloves available.
 Some manufacturers (or, more likely, their marketing departments), claim their gloves can handle it all.
 Really?
 To find out, we put them to the test.

 They tend to be made from four basic materials: